 John McCrea of Plaxo has written a cleverly titled guest post on TechCrunchIT, Facebook

-Connect and OpenID Relationship Status: “It’s Complicated”
+Connect and OpenID Relationship Status: “It’s Complicated”, where he makes the

 argument that Facebook Connect is a competing technology to OpenID but the situation